June Brings Jobs To The IT Market

 And while Janco analysts are reporting confidence amongst the CIOs they spoke to is upbeat, the tone is still decidedly mixed.

 "Based on our interviews with 96 CIOs in the last 30 days, we concluded that CIOs are not in a great hurry to hire new staff except to meet short-term needs until they see a clear trend as to what is happening with the economy," said Victor Janulaitis, CEO at Janco.

 So where did those 9,900 IT jobs get added?
 According to Janco's report, computer systems design and related services saw an increase of 7,300 jobs (versus 6,100 in May ) and data processing and hosting related services had 1,800 jobs added (versus 200 jobs in May).
 Telecommunications gained 700 jobs (which matched the May numbers); and "other" information services gained 100 jobs (versus 1,400 in May).
 The increase in the number of new IT jobs in June also resulted in the three-month average changing to an "improved" job market.

-Current US unemployment rate.
-The IT Unemployment rate in the month of August exeeded the US national unemployment rate - That is a bad omen for the IT Job Market in general.
+The IT Unemployment rate in the months of August thru November exeeded the US national unemployment rate - That is a bad omen for the IT Job Market in general.
 This impact can be seen in both the computer hardware and software markets in falling sales.
+There currently are over 156,000 unemployed IT Professionals.
 Read on...After analyzing the latest Bureau of Labor Statistics (BLS) data, Janco says the labor market participation rate rose slightly to 63.5 percent, but reminded us there are still 3,000,000 fewer individuals working than in 2007.